Parliamentary.ai

 Overview

-This bill makes Personal, Social, Health and Economic Education (PSHE), including Sex and Relationships Education (SRE) and education on ending violence against women and girls, a statutory requirement in all state-funded schools in England and Wales.
-It also mandates teacher training and the provision of guidance on best practice for delivering and inspecting PSHE and SRE.
+This bill mandates Personal, Social, Health and Economic Education (PSHE), including Sex and Relationships Education (SRE) and education on ending violence against women and girls, as a statutory requirement in all state-funded schools in England and Wales.
+It also requires teacher training and government guidance on best practices for delivering and inspecting PSHE and SRE.

 Description

-The bill amends the Education Act 2002 and the Education Act 1996 to legally require all state-funded schools to include PSHE in their curriculum.
-PSHE will encompass:
+The bill amends the Education Act 2002 and the Education Act 1996 to make PSHE a compulsory part of the curriculum for all state-funded schools.
+PSHE will encompass several key areas:

 • Sex and Relationships Education (SRE)